 Aaron Franklin is one of the most famous pitmasters in America.
 And he’s earned it!
 His restaurant Franklin Barbecue is one of the best BBQ joints in Texas, which is saying something.
 He’s also the host of BBQ with Franklin on PBS where he shares his favorite recipes, tips, and techniques with the rest of the country.
 Plus he wrote one of our favorite cookbooks about smoking meats.

-He shared his famous Franklin BBQ Brisket recipe on his show.
-We figured we’d feature the recipe here and include the clips from the show so you can try smoking this brisket for yourself at home.
+America’s favorite pitmaster shared his recipe for his famous Franklin BBQ Brisket recipe on his show, which we cover in-depth below, include the clips from the show so you can try smoking this brisket for yourself at home.

 Don’t let the dreaded brisket stall get in the way of your BBQ.
 There is nothing better than enjoying a slow afternoon around the smoker with your loved ones.
 The only downside of a good brisket barbeque (apart from the occasional turn of the weather) is the wait.
 All the finger snacks have been polished off, stomachs are rumbling and mouths are starting to drool in anticipation.
 Then it happens… the dreaded brisket stall, also known as the brisket plateau or the ominous “zone”.
 Suddenly the temperature of the brisket, which has been steadily climbing as it cooks, stops dead and refuses to rise any further.
 Your beautiful cut of meat that you labored over has suddenly stopped cooking.

 You’ve heard stories about this temperature plateau lasting for hours, and now you’re in a panic.
 We’re here to help!